dvnguyen02/DATA301-Project/README.md

 - **/figures**: Store all generated plots and visualizations here.
 - **/reports**: Place any written reports or findings here.

-## Guidelines for Contributors
+## Guidelines

-1. Always work on a separate branch when making changes.
+1. Try to work on a separate branch when making changes.
-2. Ensure all data files are in the correct format (CSV, JSON, etc.) before committing.
+2. Ensure all data files are in the correct format before committing.
-3. Update the `data_quality_summary.csv` when you make changes to the data.
-4. Document any new scripts or major changes in the README.
+3. Document any new scripts or major changes in the README.=
-5. Use clear, descriptive names for all files and folders.
-6. If you add new dependencies, update the requirements.txt file.

-## Getting Started

-[Add instructions here on how to set up the project, install dependencies, etc.]

-## Contact

-[Add contact information for the project lead or main contributors]